twosigma/waiter/README.md

 1. Install `docker`
 1. Install `minimesos`
 1. Clone down this repo
-1. Run `kitchen/bin/build-docker-image.sh` to build the minimesos agent image with kitchen baked in
+1. Run `containers/bin/build-docker-images.sh` to build the minimesos agent image with kitchen and other test apps baked in
 1. `cd waiter`
 1. Run `minimesos up` to start Mesos, ZooKeeper, and Marathon
 1. Run `bin/run-using-minimesos.sh` to start Waiter